tiendn/review-books/Rework.md

 **_Go to sleep_**

 Forgoing sleep is a bad idea.
 Sure, you get those extra hours right now, but you pay in spades later: You destroy your creativity, morale, and attitude.

+### Your estimates

+**_Your estimates suck_**

+We’re all terrible estimators.
+We think we can guess how long something will take, when we really have no idea.
+We see everything going according to a best-case scenario, without the delays that inevitably pop up.
+Reality never sticks to best-case scenarios.

+Break the big thing into smaller things.
+The smaller it is, the easier it is to estimate.
+You’re probably still going to get it wrong, but you’ll be a lot less wrong than if you estimated a big project.
+If something takes twice as long as you expected, better to have it be a small project that’s a couple weeks over rather than a long one that’s a couple months over.

+Keep breaking your time frames down into smaller chunks.
+Instead of one twelve-week project, structure it as twelve one-week projects.
+Instead of guesstimating at tasks that take thirty hours or more, break them down into more realistic six-to-ten-hour chunks.
+Then go one step at a time.

+### Long lists don't get done

+**_Long lists don't get done_**

+Start making smaller to-do lists too.
+Long lists collect dust.
+When’s the last time you finished a long list of things?

+Long lists are guilt trips.
+The longer the list of unfinished items, the worse you feel about it.
+And at a certain point, you just stop looking at it because it makes you feel bad.
+Then you stress out and the whole thing turns into a big mess.

+There’s a better way.
+Break that long list down into a bunch of smaller lists.
+For example, break a single list of a hundred items into ten lists of ten items.
+That means when you finish an item on a list, you’ve completed 10 percent of that list, instead of 1 percent.

+Yes, you still have the same amount of stuff left to do.
+But now you can look at the small picture and find satisfaction, motivation, and progress.
+That’s a lot better than staring at the huge picture and being terrified and demoralized.

+Whenever you can, divide problems into smaller and smaller pieces until you’re able to deal with them completely and quickly.
+Simply rearranging your tasks this way can have an amazing impact on your productivity and motivation.

+And a quick suggestion about prioritization: Don’t prioritize with numbers or labels.
+Avoid saying, “This is high priority, this is low priority.”
+Likewise, don’t say, This is a three, this is a two, this is a one, this is a three,” etc. Do that and you’ll almost always end up with a ton of really high-priority things.
+That’s not really prioritizing.

+Instead, prioritize visually.
+Put the most important thing at the top.
+When you’re done with that, the next thing on the list becomes the next most important thing.
+That way you’ll only have a single next most important thing to do at a time.
+And that’s enough.

+### Make ~~Big~~ Tiny Decisions

+**_Make tiny decisions_**

+Big decisions are hard to make and hard to change.
+And once you make one, the tendency is to continue believing you made the right decision, even if you didn’t.
+You stop being objective.

+Instead, make choices that are small enough that they’re effectively temporary.
+When you make tiny decisions, you can’t make big mistakes.
+These small decisions mean you can afford to change.
+There’s no big penalty if you mess up.
+You just fix it.